 Ever since Uber became an international success, every service that deals with transportation has wanted to follow in its footsteps or even surpass it in terms of popularity.
 The so-called "Uberization" of the logistics industry is occurring at a rapid speed.
-We have already talked about logistics app development technology which focuses on freight transportation.
+We have already talked about logistics mobile app development technology which focuses on freight transportation.
 This article is going to address the inquiries of our customers who would like to create Uber for delivery trucks.

 The Problem on the Logistics Market